Person-Who-Exists/slydeshow/README.md

 - [ ] Add trigger_keypress
 ## Feedback

-If you have any feedback, make a GitHub issue or email me at Landon.kuehner@proton.me
+If you have any feedback, make a Gitlab issue